Table of Contents

 Applicable scenarios and limitations

-Effect and expected results
+Effects and expected results

-Ideal effect
+Ideal effects

-Suboptimal scenarios and countermeasures
+Suboptimal scenarios and solutions

 Phenomenon Cause User perception Solution